jacksoncharles/laravel-searchable-endpoints/README.md

 ```

 ## Implementation
-Extend your repository to use WebConfection\Repositories\Repository and implement the WebConfection\Repositories\Interfaces\RepositoryInterface.
+Extend your repository to use *WebConfection\Repositories\Repository* and implement the *WebConfection\Repositories\Interfaces\RepositoryInterface*.
 Then create a model() method returning
 a namespaced string to your associated model.

 ```php